korteschielkampen/api-platform/README.md

 ```

 ## Build
-You can build the project very easily by running
+You can build the project very easily by running:

 ```sh
 npm run build